A Personalized Profile

 and thanks Dad, for everything !

-In 2017 I revisited the master's U.S. Outdoor Track & Field Championships with the lofty goal of winning 3 national titles.
-I succeeded with the first two, and was happy with Bronze in the final effort!
-These events had been the perfect "Field Test", and I was the perfect "lab rat".
-In those few years, starting with 'unable to walk' and ending with a #3 World Ranking, I discovered what was possible simply by practicing what I was teaching.
-Running ended (due to a dog attack) and I began overhauling my entire practice, fully embracing somatic learning and breathing.
+In 2017, I revisited the master's U.S. Outdoor Track & Field Championships in Baton Rouge, with the dream of winning two national titles and perhaps a medal in a third event.
+Over the course of four days, that dream was realized with two wins and a Bronze medal.
+The occasion had been the perfect "Field Test" for the work I was doing.
+In those few years, starting with 'unable to walk' and ending with a #3 World Ranking, I discovered what was possible simply by practicing what I was teaching, and the benefits went far beyond just physical.
+I began overhauling my entire practice, fully embracing neuro-somatic learning and breathing.
 It was clear what it had done for me, and I saw what it was doing for my clients.
-There were holdouts among them and I respected that, but I'm sad to this day, seeing the condition some are presently in and knowing how they could have benefited ... if only!
-Sports accolades had felt great, but no greater than hearing the gratitude expressed by those I had helped, while seeing them improve in ways not seen before.
-In 2018 I chose to enter the Feldenkrais Professional Training, a 4-year certification program that became 6yrs with the COVID-19 shutdown.
+There were holdouts, and I respected that.
+Still, I'm sad to this day, seeing the condition some are presently in and knowing how they could have benefited ... "if only."
+Sports accolades had felt great, but no greater than hearing the gratitude expressed by those I had helped, seeing them improve in ways not seen before.
+In 2018, I chose to enter the Feldenkrais Professional Training, a 4-year certification program that became 6-years with the COVID-19 shutdown.
 I added an Advanced Breathing Instructor certification during that period.
-Given my age, travel and logistics, cost, and time away from home, it would've been difficult even without the pandemic!
-I'm sure everyone faced their own hardships at the time.
-I chose to embrace the challenge as opportunity, and do so still.
-The physical and physiological benefits became obvious. but it is the profound links to recent Neuro-Science discoveries that now fascinate me the most.
-The path that leads to functional somatic awareness (breath included) does not end there; interpret that as you will.
-I hope this rather personal introduction has been helpful in providing insight regarding me and the site itself.
+Given my age, travel, logistics, cost, and time away from home, it would've been difficult even without the pandemic.
+Many of us faced hardships during that time ...
+I chose to embrace the challenges as opportunities, and do so still.
+As for the work itself, the physical and physiological benefits became obvious.
+But it's the profound links to recent neuroscience discoveries that now fascinate me the most.
+The path that leads to functional somatic awareness (breath included) does not end there ... interpret that as you will.
+I hope I've provided a bit of insight regarding me and the site itself.

 Thanks for visiting,